How to Become a Notary in Vermont

 Where can I perform notarial acts in Vermont?

-You may perform notarial acts while you are physically anywhere within the geographic borders of the state of Vermont.
+You may perform notarial acts while you are physically located anywhere within the geographic borders of the state of Vermont.

 What notarial acts can a Vermont notary public perform?